Overview of Commonwealth financial reporting

 The sections below describe the following areas in further detail:

-Monthly Financial Statements shows how actual expenditure is tracking against the monthly profile and full year estimate.
-It provides a mixture of accounting and GFS aggregate data.
+The monthly financial statements show how actual expenditure is tracking against the monthly profile and full year estimate.
+The statements:

 - show how actual expenditure is tracking against the monthly profile and full year estimate